 The Compensation Committee of our Board of Directors is primarily responsible for establishing the compensation paid to our named executive officers.
 The Board of Directors has determined that each member of the Compensation Committee is "independent" as that term is defined under the applicable rules of the New York Stock Exchange.
 In determining executive compensation, our Compensation Committee annually reviews the performance of our named executive officers with our Chief Executive Officer, and our Chief Executive Officer makes recommendations to our Compensation Committee with respect to the appropriate base salary, annual cash incentive bonus payments and grants of long-term equity incentive awards for each of our named executive officers.
-Our Compensation Committee annually reviews the performance of our Chief Executive Officer and establishes the appropriate base salary, annual cash incentive bonus payments and grants of long-term equity incentive awards to be paid to him.
+Our Compensation Committee annually reviews the performance of our Chief Executive Officer and establishes the appropriate base salary, annual cash incentive bonus payments and grants of long-term equity incentive awards for each of actablishes the appropriate base salary, annual cash incentive bonus payments and grants of long-term equity incentive awards to be paid to him.
 In determining the compensation of Mr. Sintros for fiscal 2019 described above, we engaged Egon Zehnder, an independent consulting firm, to assist us in reviewing the performance of Mr. Sintros in fiscal 2019.
-In general, we do not engage in a formal benchmarking process in setting the compensation of Mr. Sintros in connection with his appointment as Chief Executive Officer in July 2017.
+In general, we do not engage in a formal benchmarking process in setting the compensation for our executives.
+However, as discussed above, we benchmarked against reference companies and subset reference companies in determining the compensation of Mr. Sintros in connection with his appointment as Chief Executive Officer in July 2017.